|

 Online.

 board.
-It provided Explorer-like features (icon windows,
+It provides Explorer-like features and other enhancements

-3 closer to Windows 95.
+which brings Windows 3 closer to Windows 95.

-Calmira Online is still at: http://www.calmira.de
+Calmira Online is still at

-old (and Win 3.1 only four years old), and developing a
+Win95 was only a year old, Win 3.1 only four years old, and developing a

-program for low-spec. machines running 16-bit Windows made
+program for low-spec. machines running 16-bit Windows made sense.
+It was

 I have a collection of Calmira-related add-ons and utilities

 which I wrote between 1998 and 2000.
-They should now be
+They now have historical value only -

-to go to my Calmira Utilities page.
+Calmira Utilities page.

 Calmira was a very useful, functional program, but it also

 gave Windows 3 the chance to shine visually.
-The CALMIRA
+The

-includes the previous monthly desktops which used to feature
+old CalTheme page and includes the previous monthly desktops which used

-on this page.
+to feature on this page.

 |